lliendo/Radar/docs/overview.rst

           you can write a plugin to add/remove servers on demand, if you get for example that the amount of requests/sec. that a server is processing are exceeded.
-          Another potential use is to take a remote action on a host if certain condition is met.

     Any of these uses requires that you write a plugin for it.
 Remember that Radar does not include any built-in functinality and these tasks are